egoist/use-config/README.md

 })
 ```

-You can also specific the files we need to look for:
+You can also specify the files we need to look for:

 ```js
 // To make it use poi.config.js and .poirc and poi.config.yml only